Trump announces plan to tackle HIV during State of the Union; rates high in the South

-WASHINGTON — In a State of the Union address that often predictably divided along party lines, President Donald Trump's proposal to end the spread of HIV by 2030 drew bipartisan praise Tuesday night, particularly from South Carolinians in a state that has struggled to battle the deadly virus that causes AIDS.
+WASHINGTON — In a State of the Union address that often predictably divided along party lines, President Donald Trump's proposal to end the spread of HIV by 2030 drew bipartisan praise Tuesday night, particularly from South Carolinians in a state that has struggled to combat new infections of the deadly virus.

 Trump laid down a deadline of 10 years to eliminate a health care crisis that has lingered across the nation and globe since the 1980s.